wcomnisky/docker-eclipse/README.md

 ## What's installed?

-* Eclipse Lunar SR1 for RCP and RAP developers
+* Eclipse Mars (or Luna - depends on tag) for RCP and RAP developers

 ### Plugins